Theoretical modeling of catalytic self-propulsion: Methods of solution

 Eqs.\eqref{F1} and \eqref{fs2} allow us to calculate the gradients of electric field and concentration in Eq.\eqref{slip} and to conclude that they are of the same orders.
 Thus, at finite $\psi$ the electro- and diffusio-osmotic contributions to the slip velocity for particles of both types are comparable.
 However, if the potential drop in the inner region is small, the first term in Eq. \eqref{slip} grows linearly with $\psi$, while the second one is quadratic in $\psi$.
 Therefore, in this limiting case the electro-osmotic contribution to $\mathbf{V}_{s}$ dominates for both types of swimmers, so that we deal with a self-electrophoretic motion of the particle.

 Figure~\ref{nonlinear2} shows the results of calculations of the velocity $v_p$ of a spherical Janus swimmer of the second type from Eq.\eqref{vpx}.
 The calculations are made using data of \cite{asmolov2022self}.
 The apparent slip velocity $\mathbf{V}_{s}$ has been found from Eq.\eqref{slip} using $\Phi$ given by \eqref{fs2}.
 It can be seen that the propulsion velocities vary with \text{Da} nonlinearly.
 We remark that the swimming speed becomes finite even for uncharged particle.
 Another important result is that in the case of positive $\phi_s$, the swimming direction reverses on increasing $\text{Da}$.
+Finally, we note that at large $\text{Da}$ in this semi-log scale the growth of $v_p$ with Da appears as linear indicating that the propulsion velocity scales with $\ln \mathrm{Da}$.
+An approximate solution for $v_p$ in this limit has not yet been found, but one can suggest that such an asymptotics is likely caused by a high $\Phi_s \propto \beta \ln \mathrm{Da}$ at the dividing surface~\cite{asmolov2022self}.
+One can then speculate that $\Phi_s$ gives a major contribution to a potential drop $\psi$ that determines $\mathbf{V_s}$ (see Eq.\eqref{slip}).